softg0th/sofg0th.github.io/README.md

 `Jun.
 2023 - Aug.
 2023`

-- Design, creating the system of automatic security testing of one of the largest Russian stores of Android applications [RuStore](https://www.rustore.ru/) with mentor
+- Design, creating the tool of automatic security testing based on OWASP ZAP open API of one of the largest Russian stores of Android applications [RuStore](https://www.rustore.ru/) with mentor
 - Participated in moderation of Android applications, testing them for security using DAST
 - Participation in manual security testing of new features